-The project aims to create a new short film to mark the anniversary of the Battle of the Somme, during which 320 men from Barnsley and the Dearne Valley lost their lives on the first day of the battle, rising to 800 by the end of the battle in November.
+The project created a new short film to mark the anniversary of the Battle of the Somme, during which 320 men from Barnsley and the Dearne Valley lost their lives on the first day of the battle, rising to 800 by the end of the battle in November.

-The film will specifically focus on soldiers who joined up to the Barnsley Pals from Houghton Main Colliery which stood between Darfield and Grimethorpe.
+The film specifically focused on soldiers who joined up to the Barnsley Pals from Houghton Main Colliery which stood between Darfield and Grimethorpe.

-The project will utilise original first-hand accounts from letters in Barnsley Archives and the history of the Barnsley Pals battalion, in order to bring the heritage of the area to life.
+The project utilised original first-hand accounts from letters in Barnsley Archives and the history of the Barnsley Pals battalion, in order to bring the heritage of the area to life.

-The film will involve actors ‘becoming’ the men from the Dearne Valley who were involved in the Battle of the Somme in order to re-tell their stories and make them accessible to a wider audience.
+The film involved actors ‘becoming’ the men from the Dearne Valley who were involved in the Battle of the Somme in order to re-tell their stories and make them accessible to a wider audience.